crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 end
 ```

-When a worker claims jobs from the database, it posts them to the pool.
-The reactor schedules each one as a fiber:
+When the worker picks up jobs, it hands them to the pool.
+Each one becomes a fiber:

 ```ruby
 def schedule_pending_executions(semaphore)